TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

 .. note::

-    The "Services" API is one of the older core API's that did not find much traction over the years.
-The core itself only uses it for frontend and backend user :ref:`authentication. <authentication>`
+    The Services API is one of the older core APIs that did not find much traction over the years.
+The core itself only uses it for frontend and backend user :ref:`authentication <authentication>`.

     Additionally, only a couple of extensions use the Services API, and not much happened to the underlying codebase lately.
-Extension authors may want to ignore this API for new stuff and implement own factory or service related patterns that may better fit needs.
+Extension authors may want to ignore this API for new stuff and implement own factory or service related patterns that may fit needs better.

 .. important::

-    This chapter is about the "Services API" provided by the core.
+    This chapter is about the Services API provided by the core.
 Don't confuse it with casual PHP classes within the directory :file:`Classes/Service` found in many extensions - they usually do not use the API mentioned here.

-    Classes in the scope of this chapter - directly or indirectly - extend the service class :php:`TYPO3\CMS\Core\Service\AbstractService`.
+    Classes in the scope of this chapter - directly or indirectly - are extending the service class :php:`TYPO3\CMS\Core\Service\AbstractService`.

-    In comparison, for additional information on what the core usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`
+    In comparison, for additional information on what the core usually understands as "casual" service class, see the :ref:`coding guidelines <cgl-services>`.

 The whole Services API works as a registry.
 Services are registered